How to Write and Send Invoice Emails — Professional Invoice Email Template

 [Your name and email signature]

 Note that this invoice email message example is brief and clear.
-There’s no need to include unnecessary details or conversation unless you have a very close relationship with the client and feel that it would be appropriate.
+There's no need to include unnecessary details or conversation unless you have a very close relationship with the client and feel that it would be appropriate.
 This is, of course, at your own discretion.
+The most important aspect is to provide the invoice number and payment terms clearly.

 How to Personalize Your Invoice Email

 This helps set your business apart from others who are using the same template, and will make your customer feel like they have a more engaged experience with you.
+A professional invoice email reflects well on your business practices.

 How to Write a Cover Letter for an Invoice

-If you have worked on a larger or more complex project for a client, it might be appropriate for you to include a cover letter with your invoices.
+If you have worked on a larger or more complex project for a client, it might be appropriate for you to include a cover letter with your invoice.
 This invoice letter is an opportunity for you to outline your rates, the work you have performed, as well as breaking down your rate and explaining why you have charged the amount that you have charged.

 Your cover letter should include some basic details about who you are and what you provide.
 Make sure to include your business name or company name in the invoice letter.
 You should also include a timescale of the project you have worked on, including the start and end dates.
+Being transparent about what your invoice contains builds trust with clients.

 Then, you should break down each task you completed as part of the project and how much you are charging for this.
 If you charge per hour or day, then include this as part of the breakdown as well.
+The invoice details should be comprehensive yet easy to understand.

 How to Write a Past Due Invoice Email